thanhttai/week3__weekend-project/README.md

 ![website](assets/img/website.PNG)
 ## Feature Overviews
--Landing page showing list of food at VietNamese.
+- Landing page showing list of food at VietNamese.

--At landing page, you can create, delete and update famous vietnamese food if you want.
+- At landing page, you can create, delete and update famous vietnamese food if you want.
 ## End Point

 - /foods :for getting 10 or more foods.